CaraGP/TrayTechTest/README.md

 ## Adding screenshots on steps

-Currently the suite will generate a screenshot if there are any failed scenarios.
+Currently the suite will generate a screenshot if there are any failed steps.
 However it is possible to simply add screenshots on steps regardless if they fail or pass: [wdio documentation for screenshots.](https://webdriver.io/docs/api/browser/saveScreenshot.html)

 You can also take screenshots of particular elements rather than of the browser window: [wdio documentation for element screenshots.](https://webdriver.io/docs/api/element/saveScreenshot.html)

-Screenshots taken are stored in `./.screenshots`.
+Screenshots taken are stored in `./screenshots`.